refresh-bio/MKMC/README.md

   Options:
  - `--thr UINT:POSITIVE [1]` - filter out k-mers occuring less than specified number of times...
  - `--thr_rat FLOAT:FLOAT in [0 - 1] [0]` ... in a specified ratio of the input files (see example)
- - `--flt TEXT:FILE` - keep k-mers present in a specified file (FASTA or a set of the k-mers, one per line) only; if `-b` is not set, the k-mers are converted to canonical form
+ - `--flt TEXT:FILE` - keep k-mers present in a specified file (FASTA or a set of the k-mers, one per line) only; `-b` is used accordingly

 [Option Group: correlation and normalization]
   Options: